-Figure 11: Time paths of contribution rates "-" and replacement rates "- - -" with one-sigma boundaries.
+Figure 15: Time paths of contribution rates "-" (DB case) and replacement rates "- - -" (DC case) with one-sigma boundaries.

-Figure 12: Welfare effects of a switch from DB to DC.
+Figure 16: Welfare effects of a switch from DB to DC.

-The graph shows that this ex ante equality is well maintained over the sample period.
-The replacement rates are somewhat more variable than the contribution rates, but variations in the contribution rates are distortionary, in contrast to replacement rate variations.
-Figure 12 shows that ex ante the conversion to a DC system is welfare-improving.
-The net gain of the conversion is fairly small, though, at about 0.1% of remaining lifetime consumption on average.
+Figure 15 shows the effects on the replacement rate and the contribution rate of the switch.
+The fixed DB replacement rate is converted at an ex ante consistent rate to a fixed DC contribution rate.
+The graph shows that this ex ante consistency is well maintained over the sample period.
+Switching to a DC system causes the contribution rates to stabilize, while the replacement rates are now variable.
+This variation is somewhat larger than that of the contribution rates in the DB case.
+On the other hand, variations in the contribution rates are distortionary, in contrast to replacement rate variations.
+Figure 16 shows that the conversion to a DC system shifts welfare from the old to the young.
+The net gain of the conversion for the young is fairly small, though, at about 0.05% of remaining lifetime consumption on average.
+The old lose about 0.1% of remaining lifetime wealth on average.